shuozhixu/CMS-EAM_2025/README.md

 The purpose of this project is to answer the following three questions

 - [1] Does the segregation and/or local ordering of the same atomic pair vary across different MEAs?
-	- Answer: Mostly likely yes
+	- Answer: Yes
-- [2] How does the CSRO affect lattice parameter, GSFE, and melting point across MPEAs?
+- [2] How does the CSRO affect lattice parameter, LD, GSFE, and melting point across MPEAs?
 What is the relationship between properties of the MPEAs and those of individual elements?

 for those, we will investigate all 21 ternaries.
 These last 19 alloys were chosen for their stable body-centered cubic (BCC) structures.